 How do you learn best?

 The idea of individual "learning styles" is controversial, but in my experience it is very real.
 My husband and I both love language, but our respective abilities to learn a new one depend almost entirely on how it's presented to us.
 People talking?
 My husband listens and tries out new words immediately, while I hurriedly write them down.
 Quite simply, I can't truly "hear" them until I see them.
 In contrast, I can memorize complicated grammar rules from a book and incorporate them into my speech, but he struggles with regular verb conjugations even after speaking French for decades.
 How well you learn depends on a few different factors, including your own learning style.
-Take a look at this online exercise that can help you understand how you learn best.
+Take a look at this article that can help you understand how you learn best.

 The bottom line